Pennsylvania Overtime Laws

 An employee who works more than 40 hours in a workweek is entitled to compensation at the rate of 1.5 times the employee's regular rate of pay for hourly workers.
 Averaging of hours over two or more weeks is not permitted.
 Compensatory “comp" time off is also not legal.

 Not all employees are eligible for overtime pay.
-Under Pennsylvania and the FLSA, employees working as executives, administrators, and professional and outside sales employees are exempt from overtime requirements.
-Employees must also earn a salary of at least $455 per week.
+Under Pennsylvania labor laws and the FLSA, employees working as:

 Research the Law